Alcohol overdose, also known as alcohol poisoning, is a serious consequence of consuming large quantities of alcohol in a short space of time.

 Sometimes, alcohol poisoning occurs as a result of someone accidentally consuming household products containing alcohol.

-If you or a loved one experiences an alcohol overdose, it’s vital to summon immediate medical assistance.
+If you or a loved one experiences an alcohol overdose, it’s vital to summon immediate medical assistance and seek out the help of a treatment program, including our California rehab.

 Can You Overdose on Alcohol